Ruin0x11/OpenNefia/README.md

 Then, run `OpenNefia.bat` (Windows) or `OpenNefia` (Unix).

 ## Contributing
+OpenNefia uses the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+Please branch off of `develop` when developing new features or porting things. `master` will be reserved for stable releases and hotfixes only once the engine becomes stable enough to use.

-Any feedback or contributions to the project are appreciated.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Credits
 See [CREDITS.md](CREDITS.md) for third-party code information.